 Lucy McRitchie: Lucy is the Caseworker for the North of Scotland and joined the Society in early May following retirement from the NHS after 41 years of being a registered nurse.
 Lucy completed her adult nursing training in the Princess Mary’s Royal Air Force Nursing Service in 1979.
 She holds a degree in Cancer and Palliative care and has latterly been delivering care to house bound clients in the community.
 Born and raised in the North East of Scotland Lucy worked and lived in England for 15 years and spent two years nursing in Germany with the RAF.
 Lucy has also worked with the Marie Curie Nursing service caring for terminally ill patients in their own homes.
 A lover of the countryside Lucy likes to walk in her spare time.

-Helen Dalley: Helen initially joined the Society in March 2018 as Caseworker for the East of Scotland, but a few months later became the Society’s Grant Eligibility Assessor and is now our Welfare Manager.
-After a varied career in procurement, local government and recruitment, Helen has spent the last 17 years working in the voluntary sector.
-Joining her local Citizens Advice Bureau initially as a volunteer in 2000, a year later she took up paid employment as their Home Visitor.
-A few years down the line and funding under the Choose Life strategy gave Helen the opportunity to develop a new hospital and community advice service for patients with mental health difficulties.
+Helen Dalley: Helen joined the Society in March 2018 as Caseworker for the East of Scotland, later becoming Grants Eligibility Assessor and since 2020, our Welfare Manager.
+After a varied career in procurement, local government and recruitment, Helen has since spent over 20 years working in the voluntary sector.
+Joining her local Citizens Advice Bureau, initially as a volunteer, she later took up paid employment as their Home Visitor.
+A few years down the line, funding under the Choose Life strategy gave Helen the opportunity to develop a new hospital and community advice service for patients with mental health difficulties.
 Prior to joining the Society, Helen worked as the Carer Support Co-ordinator with Carers of East Lothian.

 Sonia Love: Sonia joined RSSWS in late September 2018 as Caseworker for the South and East of Scotland.
 She graduated from Queen Margaret University in 2004 with a BSC in Occupational Therapy, adding to her earlier HND in Health and Social Science Studies.
 During these early years Sonia worked part-time as community carer.
 Sonia has over 10 years’ experience as an Occupational Therapist in the Lothians, with experience in many different settings and working with people of all ages, backgrounds and disabilities.